xiw249/Movie-Subtitle-Summarization/README.md

 ##  Team & Acknowledgments

-This project was completed in collaboration with [请在此填写您队友的名字].
+This project was completed in collaboration with Yansheng Ma.